socratic617/python-on-aws/week-2/1.2--test-the-endpoints/api-checklist.md

 ## Implement HTTP

-- [ ] Use HTTP methods, i.e. GET, POST, DELETE, etc.
+- [ ] Use HTTP methods, i.e. GET, PUT, DELETE, etc.
   - [ ] Use query parameters for filtering, sorting, and pagination in GET requests.
   - [ ] Use request body for POST and PUT requests.
+Do not use query parameters.
-- [ ] Return meaningful status codes indicating the nature of the request success or failure
+- [ ] Return meaningful status codes indicating the nature of the request success.
+No need to consider failure cases for this assignment.
+We will consider those in a later assignment.
 - [ ] For GET requests, support pagination, sorting, and filtering using query parameters where appropriate

 ## Follow formal REST (largely covered by implementing HTTP "right")